 Two years after the riots in Urumqi that shook the officialdom in Beijing, China hosted a major economic event in the city.
-The China-Eurasian Expo held for five days in the beginning of September 2011, was upgraded from the 19-year old China Urumqi Foreign Economic Relations and Trade Fair into a summit to which the senior leaders from the neighbourhood were invited.
-A new, 1.3 billion yuan (US\$201.5 million) exhibition centre was built near Urumqi.
-Organisers of the event said that 50,000 officials and businessmen from China and about 30 countries attended the event.
-Among those who came were Pakistan President Asif Ali Zardari, on his eighth visit to China since taking office in September 2011.
+The China-Eurasian expo held for five days in the beginning of September 2011, was upgraded from the 19-year old China Urumqi Foreign Economic Relations and Trade Fair into a summit to which the senor leaders from the neighbourhood were invited.
+A new, 1.3 billion yuan (US\$ 201.5 million) exhibition centre was built near Urumqi.
+Organizers of the event said that 50,000 officials and businessmen from China and about 30 countries attended the event.
+Among those who came were Asif Ali Zardari, Pakistan's president, on his eighth visit to China since taking office in September 2011.
 He brought his daughter with him who, he told Vice Premier Li Keqiang, was learning Chinese.
-'The China-Eurasian Expo has established a platform for collaboration between China, including western China and Xinjiang Uygur autonomous region, and Asian and European countries', Li told Zardari when the two met on the sidelines of the trade fair.
-Zardari told Li that 'his country wants to strengthen in-depth cooperation with China in political and economic areas as well as on international and regional affairs'.3 opening-up policy with regard to neighbouring countries to its west.
-With a solid industrial base and abundant resources, Xinjiang holds huge business opportunities'.
-He encouraged the visitors to take advantage of the opportunities for investment and trade offered by the region, a theme that was picked up Li Keqiang in his address.
+'The China-Eurasia Expo has established a platform for collaboration between